PEJpOhno/SMiPoly/_sources/4_utilities.md.txt

 Since certain polymers are associated with multiple polymerization reactions, care should be taken regarding their impact scope.

 **Example 1.**
-- Exclude vinyl monomers without F at the terminal methylidene of the polymerization site.
+- Exclude vinyl monomers with F at the terminal methylidene of the polymerization site.
 ```
 # origine
 n=mon_dic['vinyl']